Exercise Solutions

 Drag the word before point past the word after point, moving point past that word as well.
 If the insertion point is at the end of the line, this transposes the last two words on the line.

-14) Is there any difference between Shift+Insert and Shift+Ctrl+v shortcuts?
+14) Is there a difference between the Shift+Insert and Shift+Ctrl+v shortcuts?

 • Shift+Ctrl+v pastes clipboard contents